Close Banner

 Inside This Post Inside This Post

 Walt Disney World’s approach to assisting guests with disabilities ensures that every guest can enjoy a day at the parks.
-For families with one or more members needing accommodations, Disney World’s Disability Access Service (DAS) can help make a trip comfortable and memorable for everyone.
-This comprehensive program is about more than just getting ahead in line; it is designed to ensure that every guest and family has a toadally amazing Disney experience.
+For families with one or more members needing accommodations, DAS at Disney World — Disability Access Service — can help make a trip comfortable and memorable for everyone.
+This comprehensive program is about more than just getting expedited access in lines; it is designed to ensure that every guest and family have a toadally amazing Disney experience.
+Today, we're covering the ins and outs of DAS at Disney World, including the new changes effective May 20, 2024.

-You may hear some people refer to it as a disability pass or DAS card.
+As a heads up, you may hear some people refer to it as a disability pass or DAS card.
 The “pass” or “card” portion of the name is leftover lingo from a time when guests were provided with a paper or plastic card to use in the program.
-Today, the DAS is fully digital and integrated into your ticket or MagicBand, so no additional card or media is needed.
-And a new feature includes being able to receive DAS return times through the My Disney Experience app!
+Today, DAS is fully digital and integrated into your ticket or MagicBand, so no additional card or media is needed, and you can receive DAS return times through the My Disney Experience app.

 Who Qualifies for Assistance from DAS?

-Guests in wheelchairs can usually be accommodated at the point of entry in most rides, so if your only concern is about lines and boarding with a scooter or wheelchair, you may not need the DAS at all.
-The DAS is designed to support those guests who have needs beyond being wheelchair-bound or beyond limited mobility.
-If you’re only worried about getting through the line queue or accessing a ride with a scooter, you can simply head to your chosen attraction.
-Cast members are well trained and will be able to assist you without the need for the DAS.
+Wheelchair users can usually be accommodated at the point of entry at most rides, so if your only concern is about lines and boarding with a scooter or wheelchair, you may not need DAS.
+DAS is designed to support guests who have needs beyond using a wheelchair or limited mobility.
+If you’re worried about getting through the line queue or accessing a ride with a scooter, you can simply head to your chosen attraction.
+Cast members are well-trained and will be able to help you navigate.

 How Do I Get DAS?

-Disney World's Disability Access Service - Magic Kingdom City Hall
+DAS at Disney World - Magic Kingdom City Hall

-Frog Family Tip: Save time and possibly some extra steps by locating a Guest Experience Team found in several locations around each park.
+Frog Family Tip: You can save time by locating a Guest Experience Team found in several locations around each park.
 You'll recognize these stations by looking out for the big blue umbrellas with the words "Guest Experience Team" and the park's icon printed on them.
 These cast members will be dressed in a royal blue shirt and black shorts or pants.
-The Guest Experience Team can help you set up or renew a DAS pass.
-They can also help book, adjust or cancel a return time.
+The Guest Experience Team can help you book, adjust or cancel a return time if you don't have a smartphone to make return times on the app.
 In addition, the Guest Experience Team can help answer questions about attraction wait times, showtimes, directions and general questions about the Disney World parks.

 What Documentation Is Needed for DAS?

-Disney World's Disability Access Service - Guest Experience Team member at Tron Entrance
+DAS at Disney World - Guest Experience Team member at Tron Entrance

-You do not need to have a doctor’s note or even reveal the details about you or the individual's disabilities.
-You do need to describe the accommodations needed to fully enjoy the park.
-The more details you provide about your needs, the better DAS will work for you.
+You do not need to have a doctor’s note or documentation about you or the individual's disabilities.
+You do need to be able to describe the accommodations needed to fully enjoy the park.
+The more details you provide about your needs, the better cast members are able to provide accommodations to assist you.
 This is a custom program that will be tailored to meet your specific situation.
 Your stated needs can range from the need for a quiet area to wait in lieu of standing in line, a pass to bring a stroller right to the loading area of a ride or other specific needs your family may have.

 How Do I Use DAS at Disney World?

-Return Times are day-of selections and are available once you are tapped into the park.
+Return times are day-of selections and are available once you are tapped into the park.
 When chosen, they reflect the current standby wait.
-If Peter Pan's Flight is a 50-minute wait, your return time for that attraction would be in 50 minutes.
+If Peter Pan's Flight is a 50-minute wait, your return time for that attraction would also be 50 minutes.
 Once the return time starts, it can be used at any time until park close.
 You can only hold one return time at a time.
-Once you have tapped in at both touchpoints in the queue, you are able to book your next experience.
+After scanning into a return time, there's a 10-minute wait time until you can make your next return time selection.

 Using the My Disney Experience app to make selections allows for less walking to attractions or Guest Relations to get return times.
 We are so glad the service is now integrated into the app so all of the planning is in one place!